Amana Colonies: Move to America

 The Hesse government levied harsher fines and rents against the Community in the wake of economic turmoil in the late 1830s.
 Metz and other leaders realized that they had to find a new home for the Community.
-On August 27, 1842, leaders of the Community gathered at Armenburg, Germany, to discuss a movement to the United States.
-The Community arrived in New York on October 26.
-For the next three months, church leaders examined tracts of land to establish a new commune.
-They agreed to purchase the 5000 acre Seneca Indian Reservation near Buffalo, which had recently become open to European settlement following the Second Treaty of Buffalo Creek.
+On August 27, 1842, leaders of the Community gathered at Armenburg, Germany, to discuss a move to the United States.
+And the Community arrived in New York on October 26.
+For the next three months, church leaders examined tracts of land as a site for a new commune.
+They purchased the 5000 acre Seneca Indian Reservation near Buffalo, which had recently become open to European settlement following the Second Treaty of Buffalo Creek.
 The first settlement was called Ebenezer after the Eben-Ezer in the Books of Samuel.

-Over 800 members of the Community immigrated to Ebenezer from Germany.
+More than 800 members of the Community immigrated to Ebenezer from Germany.
 The Community founded a "provisional constitution" in 1843 that defined the intentions of the community, which they called the Ebenezer Society.
 All lands and buildings were to be held in common, and prosperous settlers were expected to pay community expenses.
 The initial plan was that, after some time, the land would be divided among the people according to their contribution of money and labor.
 However, leaders saw that the disparity in wealth, skills and age would make it difficult for all to purchase a portion of land—the community would fall apart as a result.
 Therefore, the constitution was amended on October 23, 1850, to make the Community exclusively communal.

-The 5000 acre purchase was adequate for the first 800 villagers.
+The 5000 acre purchase was adequate for the first 800 emigrants.
 However, the success of the community brought new settlers, and by 1854, it was apparent that a larger tract of land was needed.
-Furthermore, the growth of the nearby city of Buffalo concerned church elders, who thought that it could become a bad influence.
-Buffalo's growth also greatly increased nearby real estate prices, making an extension to Ebenezer financially unfeasible.
-Metz met with Community leaders on August 31, 1854, to discuss the situation, and the group agreed to send four men (including Metz) to search for a new home out west.
+Furthermore, the growth of the nearby city of Buffalo concerned church elders, who thought that it might be a bad influence.
+Buffalo's growth also increased nearby real estate prices, making an extension to Ebenezer financially unfeasible.
+Metz met with Community leaders on August 31, 1854, to discuss the situation, and the group sent four men (including Metz) to search for a new home out west.
 The new Kansas Territory seemed like an ideal location, so the group of four traveled across the new lands.
-However, they could not agree on an appropriate location.
+However, they did not agree on an appropriate location.

 Two elders were then sent to the state of Iowa to examine the large government land grants.
 Finding appropriate lands near the Iowa River, they returned to Ebenezer to encourage purchase.
 The Inspirationalists sent four men to purchase the land and all holdings in the vicinity.
 The first village in what would become the Amana Colonies was laid out in 1855 (41.8002°N 91.8723°W).